 Let the shower head soak in the vinegar for a few hours, or overnight.
 When it’s done soaking, just give it a scrub with a sponge or brush and watch the grime disappear!

 2. Fill Your Reed Diffuser

 When your reed diffuser needs refilling, fill it with white vinegar.
 It’s super affordable and a great deodorizer, and will help control bathroom odors for weeks.

-Mix up a solution of 1 part water and 1 part white vinegar, and use it to clean your bathroom mirrors.
+Fill a spray bottle with equal parts vinegar and water. and use it to clean your bathroom mirrors.
 Vinegar is a great cleaner and leaves a streak-free shine.

 Deposits under the rim of your toilet bowl can be really hard to clean!
 To help dissolve the deposits and make them easier to scrub away, grab a few paper towels and your trusty bottle of white vinegar.

 Soak a wad of paper towels with vinegar, then tuck the towels up under the rim of your toilet bowl.
 Let the vinegar work its magic for a few hours, then remove the paper towels and scrub clean (you might want to use cleaning vinegar for this one).